At-EC/At-RTOS/README.md

 None.

 ## About Me
-**Vision for the future:** The At_RTOS can be a community-based embedded controller's real-time operating system.
+**Vision for the future:** The At_RTOS could be a popular community-based embedded controller's real-time operating system in the future.

 ### License
 At_RTOS is [MIT licensed](./LICENSE).